pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/editing-and-deleting-text.md

 **_MAC_**: <kbd>Cmd</kbd> key pressed down to select multiple regions of your text simultaneously.

+Return to a single cursor with <kbd>Esc</kbd> or by clicking anywhere in the file to position a cursor there as normal.

 #### Whitespace

 Pulsar comes with several commands to help you manage the whitespace in your